CareSet/Zermelo/documentation/BasicInstall.md

     DB_PASSWORD=randomly_generate_a_password_and_put_it_here
     ```

-1. From the command prompt at your laravel project's root install the following commands:
+1. From the command prompt at your laravel **project's root** install the following commands:

     ```
-    composer require careset/zermelo
+    composer require careset/zermelo_installer
-    php artisan install:zermelo
+    php artisan zermelo:install
     ```

-    This will install the base reporting engine and tabular view package.
+The installer pulls down the the zermelo package, which contains the API backend, and all avaialble view packages,
-    ```
+such as zermelobladetabular and zermelobladecard.
+The installer will also move zermelo assets such as Javascript and
-    php artisan install:zermelobladetabular
+CSS files to support the view packages into the public/vendor/CareSet directory.

-    ```
+After running these commands, you will have a new app/Reports directory in your laravel project
-    This will create a reports directory in your resources directory containing blade view templates.
-This will also publish the configuration file to your app's config directory, and move assets (js, css) to public/vendor.
+where the Zermelo report classes will be placed.

-    ```
+The installer will also create a _zermelo_cache databse and a _zermelo_config database.
+The cache
-    mkdir app/Reports
+database retains a cached view of the query resulting from each report, and it's usage is configured
-    ```
+in the report class.
+The config database holds data for report configuration, such as the socket/wrench
-   This will be the directory where your reports will be created.
+varialbles that are injectable into report queries.

 ## Test your web routes (default):